Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Included Meals: Breakfast

-If you’re up for more riding today, you can follow a scenic 49km (29mile) loop that leads you inland and gains some elevation that provides spectacular views of the Bay of Roses and the Pyrenees.
-After your descent, you will circle back, returning to the shore at Sant Pere Pescador, a pretty town along the River Fluvià near the coast.
-Take some time to enjoy the long sandy beach, explore the 14th-century castle, and find a café for a lunch of fresh seafood.
-Afterward, as you ride parallel to the coast, you will pass the archaeological site at Empúries, the most important Greco-Roman ruins on the Iberian Peninsula.
-Pause here to explore, admiring the ancient Roman wall and some incredibly preserved mosaics.
+If you’re up for more cycling, a scenic 49-km (29-mile) inland loop offers rewarding elevation and panoramic views of the Bay of Roses and the Pyrenees.
+After a thrilling descent, the route brings you to Sant Pere Pescador, a charming riverside town along the Fluvià.
+Here, you can relax on the long sandy beach, explore the remains of a 14th-century castle, and enjoy lunch at a local café featuring fresh seafood.
+On your return, the route runs parallel to the coast, passing the impressive archaeological site at Empúries—the most important Greco-Roman ruins on the Iberian Peninsula.
+Take time to explore the ancient Roman walls and remarkably preserved mosaics.

 Today’s Ride Choices